jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * Whether the internship includes shipping code to production or a separate internal project
 * Whether interns present their work at the end of the internship

-If these are important, ask about them in the interview, except for compensation.
+If these factors are important, ask about them during the interview, except for compensation.
 Most technical internships compensate interns, usually at a flat rate that is not negotiated.
 Do follow up about compensation with the intern recruiter, but it's not a topic for the interview.

 Sometimes the stars don't align.
 You may get an offer that is an adjacent field.
-For example, one of my Computer Science mentees, Tommy, recevied an internship that was closer to Data Science.
+For example, Tommy, one of my Computer Science mentees, received an internship that was closer to Data Science.
-Given the dearth internship offers, I encouraged him to take it.
+Given the dearth of internship offers, I encouraged him to take it.

 I asked him to review this blog entry, and I'm expanding this section based upon his reply, which included:
 >One thing I think I've learned would be to accept anything relatively related to what you want, even if it's not the textbook "perfect opportunity".
 For example, I took that offer which ended up giving me a great experience, a job offer and arguably most importantly, something I could talk in depth about in any potential future interview.